jeffrom/job-manager/README.md

 $ jobctl migrate
 ```

 Migrations are implemented using [golang-migrate](https://github.com/golang-migrate/migrate).
+Note that this command requests a job-manager server to execute the migration using its configured credentials.
+This requires additional permissions in Postgresql.

 ## features